Iso-entangled mutually unbiased bases, symmetric quantum measurements and mixed-state designs

-so any mixed-state design can be considered as a generalized measurement (also called POVM).
-To check whether a given configuration of density matrices forms a $t$-design we establish the following condition. \begin{prop} A set consisting of $M$ states from the set $\Omega_N$ of density matrices of size $N$ forms a mixed-state $t$-design if and only if the following bound is saturated,
+Observe that for $t=1$ Definition \eqref{defi1} reduces to a resolution of the maximally mixed state, $ \frac{1}{M}\sum_{i=1}^M \rho_i = \frac{1}{N}{\mathbb{I}_N} $ so any mixed-state design forms a generalized quantum measurement (also called POVM).
+To check whether a given configuration of density matrices forms a $t$-design we establish the following necessary and sufficient condition. \begin{prop} A set consisting of $M$ states from the set $\Omega_N$ of density matrices of size $N$ forms a mixed-state $t$-design if and only if the following bound is saturated,

 where $\gamma_{N,t} := \Tr \omega^2_{N,t}$ with $\omega_{N,t}$ defined by Eq. (\ref{omega}). \end{prop}